The Red Haifer

 All forty years the Well had been giving forth water in merit of Miriam.
 After her passing the well dried up, the Jews had no water so they assembled against Moshe and Aharon.
-They quarreled with Moshe, saying they wished they would die a similar death to that of their brothers who had died during the plague, since death from thirst is worse then death by plague.
+ALl the Jews aside from the Tribe of Levi quarreled with Moshe, saying they wished they would die a similar death to that of their brothers who had died during the plague, since death from thirst is worse then death by plague.
 They demanded to know why Moshe had brought them to the desert to die aloung with their livestock.
 Why had Moshe taken them out of Egypt to this evil place, for it is not a place for seeds, fig trees, grapevines, pomegranate trees and there is no water to drink.

 Incident of the Rock

 Moshe and Aharon moved away from the assembly to the entrance of the Ohel Moed, and they fell on their faces.
 Then the glory of Hashem appeared to them.
 Hashem told Moshe to take his staff and along with his brother Aharon he should assemble the congregation and speak to the rock in their presence so that it will give forth its water.
 This water is to be given to the congregation to drink along with their livestock since Hashem cares about the money of the Jews.